Other Names for this Disease

 - Nosocomial Kikuchi's disease

 lymphadenopathy (tender, swollen lymph nodes), mild fever, and night sweats.
-Less frequent symptoms include weight loss, nausea, vomiting, and sore throat.
-While the exact cause of this condition is unknown, infectious and autoimmune causes have been proposed.
-Treatment is symptomatic and supportive and may include pain relievers, non-steroidal anti-inflammatory (NSAIDS) drugs and, rarely, corticosteroids.
-Most cases resolve spontaneously within 1 to 6 months.Kikuchi disease is a benign (non-cancerous), acute disorder of the lymph nodes that is usually seen in younger women.
-It is characterized by cervical
+Less common symptoms include weight loss, nausea, vomiting, and sore throat.
+While the exact cause of this condition has not been proven, infectious and autoimmune causes have been suggested, such as an immune response to a viral infection.
+Treatment is symptomatic and supportive and may include pain relievers or non-steroidal anti-inflammatory drugs (NSAIDS), and corticosteroids in rare cases.
+Most cases go away on their own within 1 to 6 months.Kikuchi disease is a benign (non-cancerous) condition of the lymph nodes.
+It is usually characterized by cervical

 - Bosch X & Guilabert A. Kikuchi-Fujimoto disease.
 Orphanet.
 2006; http://www.ojrd.com/content/1/1/18 .
 Accessed 4/6/2011.